-It is recommended that the 3 year Children and Young People Services and Financial Plan be referred to Cabinet for approval.
+It is recommended that the 3 year Children and Young People Services and Financial Plan be approved by Cabinet.

 3. KEY ISSUES:

 This plan forms part of an overarching transformation programme in Monmouthshire County Council Social Care and Health which was designed to deliver the cultural and practice change necessary to realise the benefits from the legislative framework in the Social Services and Well-being (Wales) Act (2015).
 The transformation programme in Social Care has delivered both improved outcomes and quality of life for people and significant savings over the last 4 years in adult social services.